Skip to content

 Searching with Multiple Fields

-When you click the link to add another search criterion, you can refine your results by filtering across multiple fields.
+When you select Add another Search Criterion, you can refine your results by filtering across multiple fields.
 You’ll also choose whether you want a broader set of results by selecting "Match Any of the following" search criteria, or a more focused set by requiring results to "Match All of the following" search criteria.

 For example, if you want to find everyone who lives in either Minnesota or Wisconsin and has both the VIP and Direct Bill tags, you would set up two search criteria: one for the State and another for the Tags.
 In this case, you would choose "Match All of the following" to ensure all conditions are met.